WildBeavers/terraform-aws-ec2-instance/docs/user/variables.md

 ## key_name

-Description: The name of the SSh key to use for the instance.
+Description: The name of the SSH key to use for the instance.
 The key must exist at the region where the instance is launched.

 Type: `string`